― Thich Nhat Hạnh

 My mind got really quiet.
 Really...really....quiet.

 Being speechless for weeks and weeks left me speechless.
 In Silence, a deep sense of awe emerged.
-To a mind freed from the fetters of thought, it became self-evident that the wind whispering through the trees said all there was to say about the nature of Reality.
+To a mind freed from the fetters of thought, Reality asserts itself.
+The answer really was blowing in the wind.
+The wind whispering through the trees said all there was to say.

-Although at this stage of the journey I don't sense a need to head for the hills for an extended period of time, I think one patch of orange leaves had something to say to me as I walked through the neighborhood a few mornings ago.
+At this stage of the journey, I don't sense a need to head for the hills for an extended period of time.
+Yet, I think one patch of orange leaves had something to say to me as I walked through the neighborhood a few mornings ago.
 Nestled in a silent choir of green maple leaves, it was whispering:

 It makes me shut up -- and pay even closer attention to the Silence!